kjell/mcn-2020-git-haiku/index.md

-This snowy morning
+Wake!
+The sky is light!
-The fragrant blossoms remain.
+A frog jumps in -
-A cicada’s voice.
+On the temple porch